lmarston12/Salary_Prediction_Portfolio/README.md

 GRADIENT BOOSTING REGRESSION -->357.55

 ## Conclusion
 I then took these results, selected the best model, automate the pipeline, and deployed my solution - saving the results and predictions.
 It is clear from these results, that the Gradient Boosting Regression model provided the best results.
+This resulted in an MSE improvement of 72% from the baseline.

 Taking a look at the feature importance, I found that the job type of Janitor, Years of Experience, and Miles from Metropolis were the top 3.
 The bar chart visualizing feature importances can be seen below: